An Honest Guide to Business Travel in London

 The range of accommodation for business travel in London is vast and varies hugely in price according to neighbourhood and quality.
 If you’re looking for all the amenities of home without scrimping on life’s little luxuries (who isn't?), then Plum Guide is the place to go.
-With corporate rentals in London's in London’s most sought-after locations – including Mayfair, Soho and South Bank – there’s bound to be a home-from-home to suit your business trip needs.
+With corporate rentals in London's most sought-after locations – including Mayfair, Soho and South Bank – there’s bound to be a home-from-home to suit your business trip needs.

 Thanks to the rise of coworking, you can now rent a hot desk or private conference room with WeWork by the hour or by the day.
 With locations across the capital, it’s a good option for convenience.
 Similarly, if you’re a member of Soho House (or are meeting somebody who is), their London sites are the perfect place for discreet discussion with clients.

 Prefer the quiet buzz of a coffee house?
 Needless to say, there are countless cafés that welcome freelancers throughout the day (laptops and all) to be found in London.
 Our favourites at Plum Guide are The Book Club in Shoreditch, Timberyard in Seven Dials and Origin Coffee at The British Library.